sandsmark/aicompo-tg17/README.md

 ### JSON Protocol

+After connecting, emit `JSON\n` to receive JSON objects instead of TEXT mode.
+The latter will require you to write your own parser - wich can be a good and a bad thing, depending on you :)

 On each game tick the server emits one or more JSON-objects, depending on what happened the last tick.

 `status update` - Contains all essential information your player will need to interact with the surroundings.